Magomed Magomedkerimov

-Magomed Magomedkerimov (Магомед Магомедкеримов; born 1 October 1990) is a Russian professional mixed martial artist.
-He currently competes in the Welterweight division of Professional Fighters League (PFL).
+Magomed Magomedkerimov (Магомед Магомедкеримов; born 1 October 1990) is a Russian professional mixed martial artist who competed in the Welterweight division of Professional Fighters League (PFL).

 Early life

 Magomed was born in the small Dagestani village of Agvali, with a population of just over 2,000.
 While in school, he trained in pankration, hand-to-hand combat, and Muay Thai, sports popular in the region.
 By graduation, he was determined to pursue a career in sports.
 At 17, he moved to Makhachkala and entered the Sports and Coaching Faculty at the Dagestan State Pedagogical University (DGPU).
 The following year, he began competing in various tournaments, including world championships.

 With a solid foundation in pankration and striking disciplines, Magomedkerimov launched his professional MMA career in 2008.
 He also competed in world pankration championships in Portugal and Bulgaria, the Russian hand-to-hand combat championship, and the Kudo and Muay Thai championships in Dagestan.
 By 2010, he had secured three World Championship wins, one European title, a Eurasian Championship title, and several national and regional championships.
 In MMA, he won two out of his first three fights.

 Magomed's native language is Avar, and he is also fluent in Russian.
 He graduated from DGPU in 2011 with a degree in Sports and Coaching.